A Bible Study by Jack Kelley

 (This hint also lends insight to another appearance of locusts, by the way.
 I’m referring to the one in Revelation 9, where a swarm of locusts comes out of the Abyss to afflict those on Earth who lack the seal of God on their foreheads.
 These locusts have a king named Abaddon in the Hebrew or Appolyon in the Greek.
 Here again, the Proverbs passage would indicate that these locusts are of supernatural origin like the ones in Amos 7, not ordinary locusts.)

-The next time Gog’s mentioned is in Ezekiel 38:1, where he is called by name as the leader of a coalition of what are now primarily Moslem nations attacking Israel.
+The next time Gog is mentioned is in Ezekiel 38:1, where he is called by name as the leader of a coalition of what are now primarily Muslim nations attacking Israel.
 His final mention comes from the Book of Revelation where he again leads the people from Magog against the Lord’s army at the end of the Millennium (Rev. 20:8).

-So I’ve come to the conclusion that Gog is a supernatural figure.
+So I’ve come to the conclusion that Gog is not a mere human, like Vladimir Putin.
+I think he’s a supernatural figure working behind the scene.
 The Bible clearly states that behind the human seats of government stand supernatural figures manipulating the thoughts and actions of the world’s leaders.
 These figures are in Satan’s employ, helping in his effort to wrest ownership of Planet Earth from its Creator.
-Gog is at least the supernatural figure behind the throne of Russia, and perhaps is even Satan’s counterpart to the Archangel Michael, who commands the Lord’s armies.
+The Bible offers several examples of the supernatural forces behind human thrones.
+I believe there are enough of these to make it a general principle.

-In Daniel 10:13 Michael is identified as one of the Lord’s chief princes who in 536 BC came to another angel’s aid in a supernatural struggle with the Prince of Persia, a nation barely emerging on the world scene having conquered Babylon just three years earlier.
-At its conclusion the other angel told Daniel that Michael would soon be helping him battle the Prince of Greece, a nation that didn’t even exist at the time.
+In Daniel 10:13 Michael is identified as one of the Lord’s chief princes.
 In Daniel 12:1 we’re told that Michael will protect Israel at the end of the age.
 And in Rev 12:7 he’s seen leading the angelic host in a great battle in heaven when Satan is defeated there and cast down to Earth at the outset of the Great Tribulation.
 Michael is clearly a supernatural warrior leaping across the pages of history in defense of the Lord’s interests.
 It makes sense that Satan would have a military commander leading his forces as well, since everything he does seems to mirror the actions of his Creator.
 With his multiple mentions in Scripture and the long span of time between appearances, Gog could easily be this commander.
 Maybe it’s just an interesting coincidence, but one of the translations of Ezekiel 38:2 identifies Gog as the chief prince of Meshech and Tubal.
 That makes Gog the only other one called a chief prince in the Bible besides Michael.